Theatre in the Round Players: History

 Seven founding members of Theatre in the Round Players (TRP) decided to continue to work together, when their previous theater - the Circle Theater - closed in 1951.
 They were joined by Frederick Hilgendorf, a high-school teacher and community theatre director from Wisconsin, and on January 15, 1953 their first production opened in the YWCA at 12th and Nicollet in downtown Minneapolis - called Life with Father.
 They started out by selling inexpensive annual subscriptions to members, to create a budget for that year's production.
 That practice was copied by many other community theaters around the country.

 They moved in 1961 and then in 1963, to a more stable location on Stevens Avenue, where the Minneapolis Convention Center is now located.
 In 1969 they moved in to their current location on the West Bank, rebuilding and renovating it to meet their needs.
 Their presence on the West Bank, along with Mixed Blood Theatre, Dudley Riggs, and other smaller groups working at the Southern Theater and other spaces, helped re-invigorate the West Bank as a theater-entertainment destination.

 During the experimental days of the 1960s, their collaboration with the University of Minnesota Theatre began with the University of Minnesota’s Office of Advanced Drama Research.
 Together they created a 'Playwrights' Laboratory' to develop new works.
 The Minnesota State Arts Board also provided a grant in the late 1960s for TRP to tour Minnesota to help communities develop their own theater groups.
 In 1969 TRP started a summer series of original plays by new playwrights, and the next year they produced two plays by Joseph Praml (Joe Praml), The Pearl and The Money Man, which were awarded the 1968 McKnight Humanities Award for Shorter Drama.

 In 1973, TRP co-founded the Minnesota Association of Community Theatre (MACT), with funding from the Minnesota State Arts Council.

 After Frederick Hilgendorf - first artistic director - retired in 1963, TRP initially relied on its member-directors for guidance.
 Over time, that evolved into the work of the play-selection committee, composed of members of its board of directors as well as the theater community.
 After being chosen to guide a play, the director is given artistic control to the greatest extent possible.
-TRP focuses on supporting not only those new directors, but new actors and new audience members as well - to build up the theater community.
+TRP focuses on supporting not only those new directors, but new actors, designers, and audience members as well - to build up the theater community.